adespresso/go-scrutinize/README.md

 Scrutinizer-CI support for golang.

-This package generates code-coverage and does static analysis for Scrutinizer-CI (scrutinizer-ci.com).
+This package generates code-coverage, does static analysis, and runs tests for Scrutinizer-CI (scrutinizer-ci.com).

 Example .scrutinizer.yml file: